open-renewable-energy-systems/ores/Reference_Implementation/8_Observation_Actions.md

   - ![Deployment](./Devices/images/cost_analysis.jpg)

 - **Actions** for an open and standardized DIY plug and play system, we have below aspects to address:
-  - Hardware device level: cabinet, energy router, ESS device technology innovation. the standardized cabinet is the key value proposition in between device manufactures and home owners.
+  - Hardware device level: energy AC battery cabinet, energy Router ATS, ESS device technology innovation.
+The standardized cabinet is the key value proposition in between device manufactures and home owners for current installation deployment.
-  - Compatible communication and interconnection between devices and controller within the system
+  - Compatible communication and interconnection between devices and controller within the system, "Engery IOT".
-  - Software Defined EMS, various application scenario policy enforcement.
+  - Software Defined EMS, various application scenario policy enforcement, to implement S2.
   - System installation deployment, safety monitoring and operation maintenance.